 Defenses

-There are several legal defenses that a person can raise if accused of a crime under Penal Code 591.5.
-These include showing that an accused party:
+There are several legal defenses that you can raise if accused of a crime under Penal Code 591.5.
+These include showing that you:

 Penalties